annotation/text-fabric/docs/Api/App.md

     A.displaySetup(parameter1=value1, parameter2=value2, ...)
     ```

-    Assigns working values to display parameters.
+    Assigns working values to display parameters (see the section above).
     All subsequent calls to
     the display functions will use these values, unless they are passed overriding
     values as arguments.